h31/Reflection/README.md

 Compatibility:
 * Reflection emulates the latest version of Transmission (2.84)
-* Tested against qBittorrent 4.0.3, should work with older versions too.
+* Requires at least qBittorrent 4.1.0.
+Older versions of Reflection also support previous qBittorrent versions.
-* Tested against Transmission Remote GUI, built-in Transmission Web UI, Torrnado client for Android
+* Tested against Transmission Remote GUI, built-in Transmission Web UI, Torrnado client for Android, Transmission-Qt and Transmission Remote by Yury Polek.
+Please fill an issue if you experience an incompatibility with some client.

 What features are not supported yet:
 * Set torrent properties (download/upload speed, etc)